 Picture relaxation entering your body and tension leaving your body.
 Breathe deeply, but in a natural rhythm.

 Imagine you are resting on the waves of your breath as it flows through your nostrils, your throat, your lungs and abdomen.

 Say to yourself: ‘I breathe in peace’ and as you exhale, ‘I breathe out tension.’

 Remain calm in every situation because peace equals power ~ Joyce Meyer

-Do you have any good mindful tips for remaining tranquil and calm at this busy time of year?
+Do you have any good tips for a Mindful Christmas?

 Yvette Jane – Mindfulness & Meditation Guide

 Newsletter & Blog Sign UpSign up if you would like to receive Place of Serenity blog posts in your email.